 Precious metals are limited natural resources.
 The operating life of a metal mine can range from a year to several decades.
 After a mine has been depleted, restoring it to its original state is no simple task.
 Too often, mining sites are left to become toxic landfills, risking the health of nearby ecosystems and communities.
 This is only one example of the potential negative impacts of metal mining.

 Metal mining occurs in both large and small-scale mines, each with different conditions, methods and access routes to the international market.
 There is artisanal small-scale mining (ASM) and large-scale mining (LSM) or ‘industrial/corporate’ mining.

 Large scale mining is highly mechanised, formalised and regulated with standardised systems in place for maximising production and decreasing risks.
-Small-scale mining is more physically laborious, informal, unregulated, and often lacks state/industry support.
-Small-scale mining is characterised by small groups of people who typically live in poverty.
-These miners generally/often do not have the resources to put systems in place for maximising yields, ensuring their health and safety, or environmental protection.
+Small-scale mining is more physically demanding, informal, unregulated, and often lacks state/industry support.
+Small-scale mining is characterised by small groups of people who often live in poverty.
+These miners often do not have the resources to implement systems for maximising yields, for protecting their health and safety, or for environmental protection.